PentHertz/RF-Swift/README.md

 Still, if you want to have all RF softwares in one OS, you can alternatively use [DragonOS](https://cemaxecuter.com/).
 But if you want to deploy your tools, messing inside a container without affecting your host, this toolbox is for you ;)

-The philosophy of this toolbox is simple -> keep your Linux or Windows systems as there are, and start to play on RF without borders!
+The philosophy of this toolbox is simple -> keep your Linux or Windows systems as they are, and start to play on RF without borders!

 ## Requirements